 Likewise, if you are being detained in Tarrant County awaiting extradition out of state, an attorney at the Law Offices of Richard C. McConathy can also help you obtain a bond so that you do not have to remain in custody while awaiting extradition.
 When the arrest or detention was illegal, an experienced criminal defense attorney can help you fight for your release by filing and litigating a writ of habeas corpus.

 Contact our attorneys to discuss your pending felony or misdemeanor warrant in Fort Worth or Tarrant County.
 Take a proactive approach to clear your outstanding warrant so that the case can be resolved on the best possible terms.

 Let us put our experience to work for you.
 Call (817) 422-5350 today.

 When Can the Authorities in Texas Hold a Person for Extradition to Another State?

-If you were charged with a crime in another state, then the extradition process might allow authorities to hold you in custody in Texas until the authorities in the other state make the arraignments to pick you up and bring you back to the place where the warrant was issue.
-In most cases, the extradition process is only used for felony offenses and an extradition for a misdemeanor offense is extremely rare.
+If you were charged with a crime in another state, then the extradition process might allow authorities to hold you in custody in Texas until the authorities in the other state make the arraignments to pick you up and bring you back to the place where the warrant was issued.
+In most cases, the extradition process is only used for felony offenses and extradition for a misdemeanor offense is extremely rare.